 But hey, at least Hank and Uncle Joe keep her entertained.
 Us, too.

 Vargas on the other hand constantly leaves her behind in the interest of protecting her (he can barely get her an ice cream without incident) and if he's such a high-standing cabinet member why doesn't he find a nicer town for a honeymoon?
 He's like the president taking his bride to Coyote Ugly for their honeymoon and then getting indignant when girls dance on the bar.
-"This is my wife, behave yourself!"
 A husband this incompetent we wouldn't see again until Mel Gibson leaves his wife and kids to run barefoot through the woods after leather boys in the first MAD MAX.

 It took me a hundred views to notice this: The last time Quinlan sees Heston's Vargas before the final shootout, he's in Dietrich's brothel, looking at the cigar box toreador postcards on the wall below the mounted bull.
 The mirror is the size of the other pictures, to make sure we get the comparison, but on smaller screens it's easy to miss.
-Quinlan finally lurching him to his feet, the barbs still hanging in the head and ready for his final dangerous charge, the bull above him, that's obvious enough, but the spectacle of the bland young buck of 'the law' made small when going up against the titanic girth of unbearably odious other- this massive wounded animal-- is new to me now that I'm Quinlan's age: Vargas is just one of a bunch of bland tiny cog 'pretty boy' bureaucrats and Welles' persecuted artist is the ageless and eternal (but mortal and highly iconoclastic) monster.
+Quinlan, finally lurching him to his feet, the barbs still hanging in the head, ready for his final dangerous charge.
+The spectacle of the bland young buck of 'the law' made small when going up against the titanic girth of unbearably odious other- this massive wounded animal-- is new to me now that I'm Quinlan's age.
+Vargas is just one of a bunch of bland tiny cog 'pretty boy' bureaucrats and Welles' persecuted artist is the ageless and eternal (but mortal and highly iconoclastic) monster.
 "Vargas is one of those starry-eyed idealists," slurs Quinlan to Pete.
 "They're the one's making trouble in the world."
 Hank's famous intuition was right; the kid really did plant that bomb.
 Vargas would have let it go at "he swears on his mother's life."

 And Vargas made all his own trouble from the get-go.
-He could have just walked away... he framed a lot of people but nobody that wasn't guilty... guilty.
+He could have just walked away, gone on the honeymoon.
+Instead he destroyed the career and sobriety of a man who framed a lot of people but nobody that wasn't guilty... guilty.
 Think of how much more crime-ridden things would be in his town without him.
-He 'made' his partner an honest cop by keeping the secret of his own dirty tricks from those around him.
+He 'made' his partner an honest cop by keeping the secret of his own dirty tricks from him.
 Isn't that what being an adult really is all about?
-Think of all the murderers Vargas will tirelessly get freed to kill again since Hank planted an axe here, a glove there...

 But Vargas, since he's so mercilessly hounded by Welles' black humor subtext, doesn't bother me enough to keep away.
 I can watch TOE any old time.
-I love Welles the acctor and I love Joseph Calleia ever since his turn as sleazy Nick Varna in THE GLASS KEY.
-I love Uncle Joe and his hopped-up boys.... and Leigh in her underwear is a blessing.
-The things I don't like are too small to turn me off.
+I love Welles the actor and I love Joseph Calleia ever since his turn as sleazy Nick Varna in THE GLASS KEY, staring at Alan Ladd with the patient focus of a cobra who may or may not strike; I love he can be this likable little cop as well, a role so different it took me years of viewings to notice they were the same person.
+And I love Uncle Joe and his hopped-up boys.... and Leigh in her underwear is a blessing unto man.

 There are other films however where small, random things keep a film out of my rotation of summer stock staples, reasons unique to me.
 My Hawks' repertoire doesn't include his MONKEY BUSINESS, for example, purely because of Cary Grant's grey buzz-cut and my embargo on any movie that shows animal testing even if the ape seems to have a fine time (but a cage is a cage).
 Ginger Rogers' as a born-again teenage virgin grates too--she plays it much too shrill and broad, and I say this as someone who loves Ginger seven times out of ten.
 Mainly though it's Gant's gray hair buzzcut.
 It itches the back of my neck just to see it, those stabby little bristles.
 I can smell the barber shop talc like a slap in the face that takes weeks of humiliation and discomfort to erase, wash out, grow back.
 What kind of guy associates a military grade crew cut with being young and feckless?
 I'm no fan of I WAS A MALE WAR BRIDE neither.
 Cutting off a horse's tail to make a wig... ridiculous and unfair to the horse.
 How's he gonna bat flies away from his arse?
 The horse I mean.